apache/accumulo-website/_docs-unreleased/development/high_speed_ingest.md

 undefined.
 This could occur if an insert and an update were in the same bulk import file.

-=== MapReduce Ingest
+## MapReduce Ingest

 It is possible to efficiently write many mutations to Accumulo in parallel via a MapReduce job.
 In this scenario the MapReduce is written to process data that lives in HDFS and write mutations to Accumulo using the AccumuloOutputFormat.
 See the MapReduce section under Analytics for details.
-The https://github.com/apache/accumulo-examples/blob/master/docs/mapred.md[MapReduce example] is also a good reference for example code.
+The [MapReduce example](https://github.com/apache/accumulo-examples/blob/master/docs/mapred.md) is also a good reference for example code.